At-Risk Scholars at the National Humanities Center

 As part of its ongoing commitment to academic freedom and in response to a global refugee crisis, the National Humanities Center, in partnership with Duke University and the Institute of International Education’s Scholar Rescue Fund, is working to support threatened and displaced scholars.

 The Center and its partners have launched a new initiative to fund at-risk and refugee scholars by providing them a haven to pursue their work in safety and in an environment designed to foster scholarly excellence.

 Scholars selected as a part of this program will be granted up to two years’ status as Visiting Scholars at Duke University and as Resident Associates at the Center, allowing them the opportunity to conduct their research and enjoy the benefits afforded other members of these scholarly communities.
-At the Center, these include the use of a dedicated study, access to Center facilities, weekday breakfasts and lunches, library service, and engagement with other leading scholars from around the world and across the humanities.
+At the Center, these include the use of a dedicated study, access to Center facilities, weekday meals, library services, and engagement with other leading scholars from around the world and across the humanities.

 The National Humanities Center is also a proud member of the Scholars at Risk network.
 For more information about the SAR network, please visit their website.

 If you would like to make a gift to the At-Risk Scholars program, please visit our support page.